QR Code Security & Quishing Report 2026 — 5M Scans

 What is the safest QR code generator?

 The safest QR code generators are those that automatically screen destination URLs for threats, provide real-time scan monitoring, show security warnings to scanners when suspicious content is detected, and allow instant deactivation of compromised codes.
-QRLynx screens every URL through automated security analysis and provides both creation-time and scan-time protection.
+QRLynx screens every URL through automated security analysis (87.3% pass rate across 5 million+ platform scans in 2026), provides both creation-time and scan-time protection, and is the only consumer QR code platform that publishes its URL threat screening data.

 Do phone QR code scanners check for malware?